pavelhoral/wrensec-docs/Java-Style-Guide.md

 Any of the standard "block tags" that are used must appear in the order `@param`, `@return`, `@throws`, `@deprecated`, and these four types never appear with an empty description.

 When a block tag doesn't fit on a single line, continuation lines must be indented four (or more) spaces from the position of the `@`.

+Empty lines between block tags must not be required, but may be used at the author's discretion to enhance readability by separating each section of tags from each other when descriptions are lengthy.

+> **Deviation Note:** This style guide clarifies how spaces between sections of block tags are handled.
+They are neither encouraged nor discouraged.

 ### 7.2 The summary fragment
 Each Javadoc block must begin with a brief **summary fragment**.
 This fragment is very important: it is the only part of the text that appears in certain contexts such as class and method indexes.